PePoDev/digital-garden/src/site/notes/Knowledge/Technical/Cloud/AWS/Storage.md

 {"dg-publish":true,"permalink":"/knowledge/technical/cloud/aws/storage/","dgPassFrontmatter":true}
 ---

+## S3
+- Use cases
+	- Backup
+	- Disaster Recovery
+	- Archive
+	- Hybrid Cloud Storage
+	- Application hosting
+	- Media hosting
+	- Data lakes & big data analytics
+	- Software delivery
+	- Static website
+- Globally unique name
+- Looks like a global service but is created in a region
+- Naming
+	- No uppercase, No underscore
+	- 3-63 characters long
+	- Not an IP
+	- Must start with a lowercase letter or number
+	- Must NOT start with the prefix `xn--`
+	- Must NOT start with the suffix `-s3alias`
+- Objects
+	- Key (Prefix + Object name)
+	- There's no concept of the directory within buckets (the UI will trick you think)
+	- Max object size is 5TB
+	- If uploading more than 5GB, must use "multi-part upload"
+- Versioning
+	- Protect against unintended deletes
+	- The same key overwrite will change the version
+	- Enabled at the bucket level
+	- Suspending versioning does not delete the previous version
+- Metadata
+- Tags
+- High durability 99.999999999% (11 9's) of objects across multiple AZ
+- Classes
+	- Standard - General Purpose
+	- Standard-Infrequent Access (IA)
+	- One Zone-Infrequent Access
+	- Glacier Instant Retrieval
+	- Glacier Flexible Retrieval
+	- Glacier Flexible Retrieval
+	- Glacier Deep Archive
+	- Intelligent Tiering
+- Security
+	- User-based
+		- IAM Policies - Allow for a specific user from IAM
+	- Resource-Based
+		- Bucket Policies - Bucket-wide rules from the s3 console (allow cross-account)
+		- Object ACL - finer grain (can be disabled)
+		- Bucket ACL - less common (can be disabled)
+	- IAM can access an s3 object if (The user IAM permissions allow it OR the resource policy allows it) AND there's no explicit deny
+	- Encrypt objects in S3 using KMS
+- Replication
+	- Must enable versioning
+	- Cross-Region Replication (CRR) - Compliance, Lower latency access
+	- Same-Region Replication (SRR) - Log aggregation, Live replication between production and test accounts
+	- The buckets can be in different AWS accounts
+	- Must give proper IAM permission to S3
+	- Only new objects are replicated when enabling replication
+		- Use S3 Batch Replication for existing objects
+		- For DELETE operations will replicate delete markers (need to enable)
+		- Delete with version ID are not replicated (avoid malicious deletes)
+		- There is no "chaining" of replication
 ## EBS
 - Elastic Block Store is a network drive
 - Can mount only one instance at a time